 |Typical applications received||Please contact the school for more information.|

-AAA, including Biology and Chemistry, with (where applicable) a pass in the practical element of the A level.
+AAA including Biology and Chemistry.
+A pass in the practical element of the science A Level is normally required.
 Please note, General Studies and Critical Thinking will not be accepted.

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.